 It’s a great place to head on a sunny day (though don’t expect to have it all to yourself!)

-Looking for something that isn’t bleached wood, Beachclub O is also worth checking out.
-A favourite for weddings, it does have a rep for being a bit snobby, but you might be able to forgive them once you’ve seen the plush interior and significantly fancier building than some of the others.
+Looking for something that isn’t bleached wood, then Beachclub O might be worth checking out although its a lot more upmarket.
+A favourite for weddings, it does have a rep for being a bit snobby, but you might be able to forgive them once you’ve seen the plush interior and significantly fancier building.

 No list of beaching Dutch style would be complete without a section on Schevening.
 The upmarket residents of The Hague are lucky enough to enjoy this beach just 15 minutes from the city centre and come Summer, boy do they make the most of it.